 We have shown the almost rapidity independent nuclear modification factor R{AuAu} extracted from Au+Au collisions at two centralities.
 The suppression of the R{AuAu} at midrapidity is produced by energy loss in the dense and opaque sQGP formed early in the Au+Au collisons.
 We postulated the use of the \bar{p}/π^- to probe the density and degree of thermalization of that medium at different rapidities.
-The strong rapidity dependence of the \bar{p}/π^- ratio led us to conclude that the effects of the dense and opaque sQGP do not extend to high rapidity because its density changes much more rapidly than the R{AuAu} factor.
+The strong rapidity dependence of the \bar{p}/π^- ratio led us to conclude that the effects of the dense and opaque sQGP do not extend to high rapidity.
 The continued suppression seen in the R{AuAu} factor may then be the result of a compromise between energy loss in the sQGP that dominates around mid-rapidity and the modification of the beam wave functions that become apparent at high rapidity.

 The author is greatful to the Conference organizers for a truly exciting experience.

-This work was supported by the Office of Nuclear Physics of the U.S. Department of Energy, the Danish Natural Science Research Council, the Research Council of Norway, the Polish State Committee for Scientific Research (KBN) and the Romanian Ministry of Research.
+This work was supported by the Office of Nuclear Physics of the Office of Science of the U.S. Department of Energy, the Danish Natural Science Research Council, the Research Council of Norway, the Polish State Committee for Scientific Research (KBN) and the Romanian Ministry of Research.